ArisPan/interpreter/README.md

-# interpreter
+# Project
 An interpreter for a small, pascal - like language.

+# Meet Starlet

-# Licensing
+## Licensing
-This language is created by [George Manis](http://www.cs.uoi.gr/~manis/) as part of the undergraduate course «Compilers» in Computer Science Department of **University of Ioannina**.
+**Starlet** programming language is created by [George Manis](http://www.cs.uoi.gr/~manis/) as part of the undergraduate course «Compilers» in Computer Science Department of **University of Ioannina**.
 It's purpose is educational and it's goal will be met when the interpreter is complete.
 Following is a discription of **Starlet** as composed and handed to class of 2019 by **George Manis**.
 I'm translating and posting as part of the project's documentation.

-# General Discription
+## General Discription
-**Starlet** supports functions, recursion and nested function declaration plus, three types of variable passing, by reference, by value or by copy.
+**Starlet** supports functions, recursion and nested function declarations plus, three types of variable passing, by reference, by value or by copy.
 It only allows integer values (-32767 < 32767) while string objects are not permitted.

 **Starlet's alphabet** includes: